 Remote Recording and Monitoring of Experiments

 With experiments run in environmentally controlled rooms, it was important that experiments could be started, stopped and monitored without disturbing the behaviour of the animals.
 Motif's unique web-based user interface was perfectly suited to this task.
 Within the secure network of the laboratory, students could control experiments remotely from the convenience of the offices.

-Based upon the versatility of the Motif system, we consulted on the development of a diverse range of behavioural assays in the Lab.
-These included;
+Based upon the versatility of the Motif system, we consulted on the development of a diverse range of behavioral assays in the Lab.
+These included:

-- Numerous single-camera recording systems of several areans of ~1.20m
+- Numerous single-camera recording systems of several arenas of ~1.20m

 - Single-camera recording of sub-millimeter organisms in a fume hood

-- Several multi-camera per PC arena recording systems (for lower framerates, Motif supports multiple unsynchronized cameras per PC, for a economic recording solution)
+- Several multi-camera per PC arena recording systems (for lower framerates, Motif supports multiple unsynchronized cameras per PC, for an economic recording solution)